AdaCore/spark2014/docs/ug/spark_2014.rst

       with Global => (In_Out => Total);

-This states that the global variable ``Total`` is both an input and an output of the subprogram, i.e. it is both read and written.
-If such a global annotation is present then it will be used in the analysis of calls to the subprogram - callers may assume that ``Total`` is both read and written and, very importantly, that no other global variables are read or written by this subprogram.
-Then, when the body of the subprogram is analyzed the tools will check that its implementation satisfies this contract.
+This states that the global variable ``Total`` is both an input and an output of the subprogram (it is both read and written).
+If such a Global annotation is present then it will be used in the analysis of calls to the subprogram - callers may assume that ``Total`` is both read and written and, very importantly, that no other global variables are read or written by this subprogram.
+Then, when the body of the subprogram is analyzed, the tools will check that its implementation satisfies this contract.

-If the global annotation is not explicitly provided then the tools can derive it automatically from the body of the subprogram.
+If the Global annotation is not explicitly provided then the tools can derive it automatically from the body of the subprogram.
 This may be appropriate in a number of situations, for example: